Experts mock Israeli inquiry into attack on flotilla

 Advertisement: Story continues below

-A leading Israeli jurist, Amnon Rubinstein, who is among those approached to be a part of the inquiry, denounced the decision not to appoint a formal commission of inquiry.
+A leading Israeli jurist, Amnon Rubinstein, who is among those approached to be a part of the inquiry, denounced the decision not to appoint a formal commission of inquiry.''There is coffee without caffeine and there is an investigative committee without an investigation,'' Professor Rubinstein said yesterday.

 ''When you don't investigate, it's not an investigative committee.
 I think that only a legal investigative committee, according to the law with full powers, the exact opposite of what the Defence Minister wants, can help Israel.''